Gambling in South Africa: Online gaming laws

 The National Gambling Act 2004 prohibited both offering interactive gambling services and engaging in interactive games (games on the Internet).
 This rule applies to all online operators, licensed in any jurisdiction.
 It's however important to note interactive gambling relates specifically to games such as casino, poker and bingo.
-Online sports betting, online horse race betting and the business of bookmaking is lawful in South Africa, provided that the person conducting such business holds the necessary provincial bookmaker's licence(s), or is using a website with proper licence(s).
+Online sports betting, online horse race betting and the business of bookmaking is lawful in South Africa, provided that the person conducting such business holds the necessary provincial bookmaker's licence(s).

-The National Gambling Amendment Act of 2008 that was published in July 2008 was meant to be an attempt to legalise interactive gambling in the country and make provisions for the regulation of this market.
+The National Gambling Amendment Act of 2008 which was published in July 2008 was meant to be an attempt to legalise interactive gambling in the country and make provisions for the regulation of this market.
 The Amendment Act was actively confronted by the interested parties (land-based gambling houses and anti-money laundering authorities).
 For this reason, the Act hasn't come into power yet.

 On 20 August 2010 even online gambling offered through servers located outside the country was banned in South Africa.
 This was the result of the North Gauteng High Court judgement on the jurisdiction of online gambling transactions in the country.
 Consequently, both offering gambling services online and gambling online became illegal.
 The only exceptions are province licensed horse racing and online sports betting.
 Casino sites, individuals, internet service providers and banks that process payments for online gamblers are subject to a fine of R 10 million or 10 years of imprisonment, or both.
 Mass media channels that transmit or facilitate advertisement of online gambling services (TV and radio, newspapers and magazines, outdoor advertising agencies) are also to be held liable.

 The South African Department of Trade and Industry also suggested to consider penny auctions a type of online gambling and illegalise them.
 The National Gambling Amendment Act of 2008 may come into force after an appeal to a high court ruling against "interactive gambling" is heard.

-As of 2021 there were over 30 licensed online sports betting sites in South Africa, including local South African operators such as Bet.co.za and international operators including Betway and Sportingbet.
+As of 2021 there were over 30 licensed online sports betting sites in South Africa, including local South African operators such as Bet.co.za and Supabets as well as international operators including Betway and Sportingbet.
 All online sports betting websites are licensed by their respective provinces and by the NGB.